-Godot offers a number of collision objects to provide both collision detection and response.
+Godot offers several collision objects to provide both collision detection and response.
 Trying to decide which one to use for your project can be confusing.
 You can avoid problems and simplify development if you understand how each of them works and what their pros and cons are.
-In this tutorial, we’ll look at the KinematicBody2D node and show some examples of how it can be used.
+In this tutorial, we’ll look at the KinematicBody2D node and show some examples of how to use it.

 This document assumes you’re familiar with Godot’s various physics bodies.
 Please read Introdução à física first.

 KinematicBody2D is for implementing bodies that are controlled via code.

 Kinematic bodies detect collisions with other bodies when moving, but are not affected by

 engine physics properties, like gravity or friction.
 While this means that you

 have to write some code to create their behavior, it also means you have more

 precise control over how they move and react.

 A KinematicBody2D can be affected by gravity and other forces, but you must calculate the movement in code.
 The physics engine will not move a KinematicBody2D.

 Movement and collision¶